akashagarwal7/tsay/README.md

 If you already have the tsay installed and wish to upgrade to the latest version, run:
 `brew upgrade tsay`

 And tsay will play a nice speech text, bounce the terminal icon in dock and display the completion time of the command appended in the window.

+--
+Make sure to watch the project because I'll be throwing in improvements whenever I can.
+Feel free to fork!